BIM October 09, 2025

 Solibri takes clash detection a step further, offering powerful BIM clash detection tools combined with compliance control, design review, code checking, and many other capabilities.
 This approach allows Solibri to spot false-positive clashes, group clashes by specific parameters, perform data checking for maintenance, and more.

 Solibri’s software is often used to perform quality assurance checks in BIM models thanks to its ability to detect clashes and export information about them for various purposes, such as model analysis.
-Solibri Model Checker is also openBIM-certified, and sharing clash detection data is quick and easy with this software.
+Solibri Model Checker is also openBIM-certified, and sharing clash detection data is quick and easy with the software.

 Key features: